Eye-Hand Span measurement and fingering.

 Johann Sebastian Bach

-The Soft Mozart Academy is one of the first schools to successfully teach online.
+The Soft Mozart Academy is one of the first schools to successfully teach online and 1 on 1.

 Our interactive modules are an excellent toolkit.
 Using these modules to work with a music text eliminates the need for the constant presence of a teacher.